jstetich/LCWMD_Monitoring_sum/README.md

 In some notebooks included in this archive, we ask  whether water quality criteria have been  met.

-In this Archiive a "TRUE" value consistently implies that water quality criteria were met or exceeded, whether that is achieved by a value higher than or lower than some numeric criteria.
+In this archive, a "TRUE" value consistently implies that water quality criteria were met or exceeded, whether that is achieved by a value higher than or lower than some numeric criteria.
 "TRUE" implies good conditions.
 "FALSE" implies bad conditions.